North Carolina Pharmacy Technician Licensing Guide

 Certified Pharmacy Technician

-• Enter patient demographic information into the pharmacy system (e.g., name, date of birth, address, insurance details)
+• Enter patient information into the pharmacy system (e.g., name, date of birth, address, insurance details)

-• Interpret and input prescription orders into the pharmacy system
+• Interpret and enter prescription orders into the pharmacy system

-• Assist with prescription preparation, including counting, measuring, and labeling medications
+• Assist with prescription preparation, such as counting, measuring, and labeling medications

 • Assist in compounding prescription and over-the-counter (OTC) medications under supervision